no ad box by mod*mom

 knepp.blogspot.com

-By Blogger Knepp, at 8/23/2007 7:05 AM
+By Blogger Nica, at 8/23/2007 7:05 AM

 My maternal grandmother died of breast cancer when I was six, and my paternal grandmother was diagnosed when I was in my twenties (she luckily beat it!).
 I am conscious of the affect breast cancer can have on someone who knows it's in her family makeup...knowing to do monthly exams is the best way to detect early, if you aren't the age for mammograms (or MRI's, which have now been recommended as an early detection method).
 I would love to show my support for finding the cure with this pink Dyson vacuum!
 Plus my Roomba just broke...prncss.buttercup at gmail dot com.

-By Blogger Keri, at 8/23/2007 7:06 AM
+By Blogger Unknown, at 8/23/2007 7:06 AM

 Luckily, breast cancer has never touched the life of anyone I love or care about.
 But, several other forms of cancer have touched my family.
 I think early detection is key.
 Although scary, finding cancer in the early stages can mean the difference between life and death.

-By Blogger Brian & Arika, at 8/23/2007 7:07 AM
+By Blogger Brian and Arika, at 8/23/2007 7:07 AM

 I had a great-aunt who died from breast cancer when I was younger.
 I know that learning how to do a correct monthly exam is key in early detection.